 I am baffled.

-The post "Sleep Peacefully, Creative Commons Licensed Images, Google Will Never Find You" was originally pulled like taffy through a needle's eye at CogDogBlog (http://cogdogblog.com/2012/12/sleep-peacefully/) on December 18, 2012.
+The post "Sleep Peacefully, Creative Commons Licensed Images, Google Will Never Find You" was originally assembled from spare parts of a 1957 Chevy at CogDogBlog (http://cogdogblog.com/2012/12/sleep-peacefully/) on December 18, 2012.